payalneg/pfc/README.md

 # PFC Setup

-This guide will walk you through the steps to clone the repository and run the `setup.sh` script.
+This guide will walk you through the steps to clone the repository and run the `install.sh` script.

 ## Prerequisites